scala/scala/README.md

 ### Basics

-During ordinary development, a new Scala build is built by the previously released version.
-For short, we call the previous release "starr": the stable reference release.
-Building with starr is sufficient for most kinds of changes.
+During ordinary development, a new Scala build is built by the previously released version, known as the "reference compiler" or, slangily, as "STARR" (stable reference release).
+Building with STARR is sufficient for most kinds of changes.

-However, a full build of Scala (a *bootstrap*, as performed by our CI) requires two layers.
+However, a full build of Scala is _bootstrapped_.
+Bootstrapping has two steps: first, build with STARR; then, build again using the freshly built compiler, leaving STARR behind.
 This guarantees that every Scala version can build itself.

 If you change the code generation part of the Scala compiler, your changes will only show up in the bytecode of the library and compiler after a bootstrap.
-See below for how to do a bootstrap build locally.
+Our CI does a bootstrapped build.

+**Bootstrapping locally**: To perform a bootstrap, run `restarrFull` within an sbt session.
+This will build and publish the Scala distribution to your local artifact repository and then switch sbt to use that version as its new `scalaVersion`.
+You may then revert back with `reload`.
+Note `restarrFull` will also write the STARR version to `buildcharacter.properties` so you can switch back to it with `restarr` without republishing (though incremental compilation will recompile from scratch, sadly.)

 For history on how the current scheme was arrived at, see https://groups.google.com/d/topic/scala-internals/gp5JsM1E0Fo/discussion.